thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Epic.md

 ---

-Trello: A web-based list-making application designed with a focus on teams that implement a Kanban or scrum style of organisation.
+Trello: A web-based list-making application designed with a focus on teams that implement a scrum style of organisation.

 Figma: A web-based application for user interface and user experience design.

 UI: User Interface; the means by which a human interacts with a machine, these are typically graphical interfaces that accept input from an end-user.

 UX: User Experience; all aspects of the end-user's interactions with an application or device.

 Flow: A frame-by-frame image of a user (a student, tutor, convenor, or administrator) performing a necessary function from beginning to end.
 Flows allow designers to think critically about how the